The Movie Waffler New to Netflix - WHERE THE CRAWDADS SING | The Movie Waffler

 Jones' doe-eyed performance goes some way to distracting us from how nonsensical the whole affair is, and she really is a star in the making.
 It's impossible to believe in the character of Kya as a young woman who has spent her formative years living like Tarzan of the marsh.
 But despite her implausibly fresh-faced features, Jones manages to sell us on her character's turmoil to the point that when things go well for her we're genuinely happy for her, and when things go bad, we're disappointed.
 The movie doesn't deserve such an empathetic performance, but Jones' talents only go so far.
 Ultimately Where the Crawdads Sing sinks in a marsh of preposterousness.

-Where the Crawdads Sing is in UK/ROI cinemas from July 22nd.
+Where the Crawdads Sing is on Netflix UK/ROI now.